 I know that that past year has been an unprecedented time in history.
-The pandemic has caused havoc.
+War, high inflation, and Covid have caused havoc.
 Over the past year your debt levels may have increased and your investment returns may have been poor.
 Maybe you goal of savings has not been possible.
 However maybe you have been able to build your wealth portfolio.
 If so, well done!

 On the other end maybe you have managed your money poorly.
 If so, please don’t give up!
 Don’t bury your head in the sand and pretend that your problems don’t exist.
 Rather face the music!

 No matter how bad things have been, you can turn it around.
 Make use of this time to honestly reflect and review your financial affairs.
 I would suggest that you consider a new approach to how you handle your money.

 If you can put a workable system in place and build some good financial habits, then this year can still turn out to be a good financial year, irrespective of the chaos.
 You can set yourself up for a brighter and more fruitful financial future.

 “Hope deferred makes the heart sick, but when dreams come true there is life and joy” (Proverbs 13:12)

 Take an honest look at where you are.

 What can you do to fix your finances?